 32 inch TV deals

 Want a TV for a second room or bedroom?
 You can save £90 on this Sony 32 inch TV.
 It's only HD Ready but if it's for the kids or a spare room it still represents a decent bargain.
 View Deal

 The first TV we tested with both Dolby Vision and HDR10+ on board, the GX800 is a great buy, particularly as it's already dropped in price a fair bit.View Deal

 55 inch TV deals

 Brand new for this year, LG's C9 OLED improves on last year's C8 in almost every way, making it comfortably the better buy if you can stretch to it.
-Doing do is now a little easier than it was, as the price has dropped by £500.View Deal
+Doing so is now a lot easier than it was, too, as the price has just dropped by another £200, taking the overall discount to a healthy £700.View Deal

 Ultimately, if you're after a new OLED we'd suggest buying the C9 above and adding a good, separate sound system, but if you're going to be relying on your new TV's built-in speakers, the E9 is worth spending the extra on.
-The picture quality is identical, but the sound is a good step up.View Deal
+The picture quality is identical, but the sound is a good step up and the difference is currently just £200.View Deal

-Samsung's 2019 4K flagship has now dropped in price, with a healthy discount of over £400 from John Lewis.
-It's still more expensive than the C9 OLED above, but for some the punchier picture, nicer operating system and brilliant One Connect feature will be more than worth the extra.View Deal
+Samsung's 2019 4K flagship has now dropped in price, with a healthy discount of £800 from John Lewis (and others).
+It's still much more expensive than the C9 OLED above, but for some the punchier picture, nicer operating system and brilliant One Connect feature might be worth the extra.View Deal

 The price gap between this C8 and the B8 above is currently a fairly hefty £300, but thanks to the Alpha 9 processor under the skin, which improves the performance across the board, we think it's well worth spending the extra money.View Deal